 OR – presently are living with someone you care about & want to stay with, but you find ‘difficult’ because of their damage – which also happens to trigger your buttons.
 Can you love & hate someone at the same time?
 Should you be angry or grateful (to be with them) ?

 • Since anger is a natural human emotions & everyone feels it from time to time, the more someone suppresses it, the more it builds up, until it consumes them – often in the form of an Immune Deficiency or other illness.
-Long-term internalized anger damages self-esteem because it results in feeling too weak to assert our needs, which can lead to being scapegoated, depression, paranoia, debilitating worry….
+Long-term internalized anger damages self-esteem because it results in feeling too weak to assert their needs, which can lead to being scapegoated, depressed, paranoid, debilitating worry….

 b.
 A second meaning is about distancing ourselves from the person who makes us feel angry – giving a phony smile, not talking to them, never looking them in the face, staying away from them altogether….